victorvlad19/web/README.md

 ## 🧪 Web Technologies Labs
-Here is the web application dedicated to teaching second year students web technologies.
+The web application dedicated to teaching second year students web technologies.
+Topics covered are front-end fundamentals including HTML, CSS and vanilla Javascript as well as back-end programming aspects of PHP from MVC to REST APIs and Graphql.

 ## ☁️ Installation